Scaling limits of random graph models at criticality: Universality and the basin of attraction of the Erd\H{o}s-R\'enyi random graph: Discussion

-Coupled with structural results of components in the critical regime, a number of results in this paper deal with the barely subcritical regime, in particular precise estimates of the susceptibility functions $\bars_2$ and $\bars_3$ as well as the size of the largest component and maximal diameter all at time $t_n = t_c-\eps_n$ where $\eps_n = n^{-\delta}$ with $\delta \in (1/5,1/6)$; see Theorems e.g. \ref{thm:config-bare-sibcrit}, \ref{prop:irg-barely-subcritical} and Corollary \ref{cor:irg-barely-subcritical-original}.
-For these models, the behavior of the susceptibility functions at times $t_c-\eps$ with $\eps > 0$ fixed as $n\to\infty$ has previously been studied, see e.g. \cite{janson-suscep-CM} for the configuration model, \cite{janson-suscep-IRG} for the IRG and \cite{janson2010phase} for Bohman-Frieze process.
-Since we need to understand these functions close to the regime where they explode with $\eps_n\to 0$, this results in stronger assumptions on the degree sequence for the configuration model and finite type space for the IRG whilst the results in the above papers apply to more general models including configuration models with only moment assumptions on the degree sequence as well as inhomogeneous random graph models with general type space; however the analysis deals with fixed $\eps > 0$.
-For the \erdos random graph process, more precise estimates of the susceptibility function in the barely subcritical regime are derived in \cite{janson-suscep-subcrit}.
-Also see \cite{aldous2000random} where similar estimates as in this paper were derived for a random graph model with immigration.
+Some results in this paper (e.g., Theorems \ref{prop:irg-barely-subcritical} and \ref{thm:config-bare-sibcrit}) deal with susceptibility functions $\bars_2$ and $\bars_3$ at times $t_n = t_c-\eps_n$ where $\eps_n = n^{-\delta}$ with $\delta \in (1/6,1/5)$. \chhh{For these models, asymptotics for these functionals were studied previously at time} $t_c-\eps$ with $\eps > 0$ fixed; see, e.g., \cite{janson-suscep-CM} for the configuration model, and \cite{janson-suscep-IRG} for the IRG.
+For the \erdos process, more precise estimates of the susceptibility function in the barely subcritical regime are derived in \cite{janson-suscep-subcrit}.
+See \cite{aldous2000random} for similar estimates for a random graph model with immigration.